Social Work Licensure in North Dakota

 Social workers in North Dakota must apply to renew their license every odd-numbered year, with an application window between August 15 and December 31.
 To renew a license, social workers must submit an application for renewal along with a $75 fee.
 Late applicants must pay a $75 late fee on top of the application fee, for a total of $150 in fees.
 To renew a license, social workers must complete 30 continuing education hours.
 Twenty of these hours must consist of face-to-face courses and two hours must address the issue of ethics in social work.
 Continuing education courses approved through ASWB or the National Association of Social Workers (NASW) automatically count toward these credits; students unsure whether their continuing education course counts can apply for formal approval online at the cost of $10 per 10 courses.

 Accredited Social Work Programs in North Dakota

 Students interested in pursuing a social work career in North Dakota should consider earning their degree in the state.
 Not only does North Dakota offer several CSWE-accredited social work programs, but these programs also offer a direct connection between students and professional social workers familiar with the state's social work community.
 Faculty members at social work schools in North Dakota will understand the ins and outs of becoming a licensed social worker in North Dakota, including how to earn and renew a license and how to open a private practice.
 Students can also network with other current and future professionals in the state.
-Those interested in accredited social work programs in North Dakota can consult the directory below.

 What Can You Do With a Social Work Degree?